 Woollahra LEP 2014 sets the minimum lot size for subdividing land.
-These DCP controls seek to ensure that future subdivision and site amalgamation responds appropriately to the historical pattern of subdivision. recet
+These DCP controls seek to ensure that future subdivision and site amalgamation responds appropriately to the historical pattern of subdivision.

-- To retain the historically based subdivision patterns of the Woollahra HCA 01 - 02 To ensure that subdivisions or site amalgamations will not lead to adverse impacts on the curtilages or settings of contributory items. - 03 To ensure that subdivision or amalgamation of sites provides an appropriate response to the historical character of the heritage conservation area and the relevant aspects of its historical pattern of development.
+- O1 To retain the historically based subdivision patterns of the Woollahra HCA - O2 To ensure that subdivisions or site amalgamations will not lead to adverse impacts on the curtilages or settings of contributory items. - O3 To ensure that subdivision or amalgamation of sites provides an appropriate response to the historical character of the heritage conservation area and the relevant aspects of its historical pattern of development.

-- Subdivision of an existing lot to create a revilot, or to amalgamate a number of lots, must C1 be of a size which reflects the characteristics of historically relevant lots adjoining and in the vicinity of the site. - C2 Where lots are amalgamated, the demolition of contributory items on the original lots will not be permitted. - C3 Public lanes and public pedestrian passageways are not to be amalgamated with epealed by MDCF private land.
+- Subdivision of an existing lot to create a new lot, or to amalgamate a number of lots, must be of a size which reflects the characteristics of historically relevant lots adjoining and in the vicinity of the site. - C2 Where lots are amalgamated, the demolition of contributory items on the original lots will not be permitted. - Public lanes and public pedestrian passageways are not to be amalgamated with private land.